sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 controlplane   NotReady   control-plane,master   4m16s   v1.23.5
 ```

-*Note*: If you recieve "The connecto to the server was refused" error,
+*Note*: If you receive "The connection to the server was refused" error,
 The cluster starting up and getting all the dependencies running could take
 a bit of time.
-So if you aren't able to communicate right away you can check
+So if you are not able to communicate right away you can check
 which pods are up and running with `crictl`.
-You'll need `kube-apiserver` up
+You will need `kube-apiserver` up
 and running.
-If it isn't you can check:
+If it is not you can check:

 ```bash
 ❯ sudo crictl --runtime-endpoint=unix:///var/run/containerd/containerd.sock ps -a